 The focus of your role is to provide support to service users, empowering them to address various challenges, reducing problems and risks and, in some cases, helping to make sure that children can remain with their family.

 You might help parents and children with a range of social and personal issues or specialise in a particular area such as domestic abuse, bereavement, or homelessness.

-Social researchers design, manage and undertake research projects to investigate several social issues such as employment, unemployment, gender, health, education, and social policy, and then report their findings.
+Social researchers design, manage and undertake research projects to investigate social issues such as employment, unemployment, gender, health, education, and social policy, and then report their findings.
 A social researcher will use a variety of methods to gather their information; this can include questionnaires, focus groups and interviews.
-Their survey's findings can be used to change social policies or to test the effectiveness of a current one.
+Their survey's findings can be used to change social policies or to test the effectiveness of existing policies.